iamvictorli/ChartCrypto/README.md

 # CryptoChart

-CryptoChart is a web application in which users can see recent trend lines of different cryptocurrencies and compare them with a chart.
-Additionally, live updates occur when other users adds or removes a cryptocurrency to compare.
+CryptoChart is a web application in which users can see recent price trend lines of different cryptocurrencies and compare them with a chart.
+Additionally, live updates occur when other users adds or removes a cryptocurrency.

 ## Getting Started